 The gamma-ray lines emitted in radioactive decay or as an excited nucleus decays to its ground state provide a unique, characteristic signature of the decaying element or isotope.
-Because of low count rates and shielding an external probe is often needed that can broadly induce such radioactive decay, such as a neutron or photon source.
+Provided that there is an external probe that can broadly induce such radioactive decay, such as a neutron or photon source, this information can be used to detect or assay materials.
 The rate of photon production is proportional to the amount of material being irradiated folded with the energy-dependent cross section for inducing the radioactive decay signature.
 The detection probability depends on the attenuation of the characteristic gamma-ray lines in surrounding absorbing material and the rate of background photon production.
 Detection works best when (1) the absorbing material has a low atomic number, e.g. hydrogenous materials, (2) the characteristic gamma-ray lines are higher in energy, and (3) there is a time or energy dependence to the signal which distinguishes it from background photons.
 For example, the detection of delayed gamma rays from fission with energies above 3 MeV has been proposed as a detectable signature of fissile materials interrogated with external sources.
 Assay works best when a detectable signal exists from all elements present.
 For example, the neutron capture gamma-ray spectrum is starting to gain favor as an assay method in a technique known as Prompt Gamma Ray Activation Analysis.